 Ocean Academy’s policy for inclusion is based on the belief that all children should have equal opportunities and access to every aspect of academy life.
-A continuum of provision should ensure that the ongoing needs of all children should be met at all levels so that aspirations and outcomes can be realised.
+It is the aim that a continuum of provision is in place that allows aspirations and expected progress for all.

-Ocean Academy is committed to ‘Closing the Gaps’ for all individuals, nurturing a strong sense of self-worth and a positive attitude to learning through engagement and purpose.
-All staff have a responsibility to identify and respond to any child they feel is becoming vulnerable academically, socially, physically or emotionally.
+Ocean Academy is committed to delivering a No Limits, No Barriers curriculum for all individuals, nurturing a strong sense of self-worth and a positive attitude to learning through engagement and purpose.
+All staff have a responsibility to identify and respond to any child they feel is becoming vulnerable academically, socially, physically, mentally or emotionally.

 All children, whatever their needs will be encouraged to accept difference, feel free to have their say regarding class and school issues and respect the options, view and values of those around them.
 Inclusion at Ocean Academy not only promotes equality for vulnerable children and those with special educational needs or disabilities, it also encompasses inclusion with regard to democracy, individual liberty, mutual respect, tolerance of different faiths and beliefs and inclusion through abidance with the rules and expectations of the classroom, school, local community and beyond.

 How do you know if children/young people need extra help and what should I do if I think my child/young person may have SEND?

 At Ocean Academy we monitor pupils’ progress closely and use ongoing assessment to enable us to quickly identify pupils who may need additional help.
 Children may need additional support for many reasons such as:

 - They are struggling socially, emotionally, mentally or behaviourally

 - They are finding it difficult to maintain expected progress in line with their peers / national expectations

 - They are not meeting their full potential